Powered by SchoolDash

 This school is a member of Skinners' Academies Trust.
 (Other schools in this trust include The Skinners' School, Skinners' Kent Academy and The Marsh Academy.)

-Particular strengths include Sixth form, Destinations, Disadvantaged pupils and Attendance.
-Relative weaknesses include Environment and Progress.
+Particular strengths include Disadvantaged pupils, Destinations, Sixth form and Finances.
+Relative weaknesses include Environment, Representation and Attendance.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.